From Calvary to the Rapture; from Abraham, Isaac,

 And as that last word, Sabbath passed the Nazarene’s lips, one of the religious bureaucrats tore his robe and screamed, “Blasphemy!
 Blasphemy!

 Did the Nazarene just say that he was the Messiah?

 Then, along with his cohorts, the distraught Pharisee scurried away to report to the leaders of the local Sanhedrin what the Nazarene had said and done.

-After the cornfield incident, the Lord became concerned because there was so much yet to be done.
-Jesus recognized how powerful the religious leaders were; and, for a time, considered whether he should leave a smaller footprint upon the land.
-Yet, even though concerned, the Lord’s heart was so perfect, his love so strong … he couldn’t bring himself to stop the healing and miracles even though realizing they were bringing him too much attention, too soon.
-He could not; because, after all… Jesus WAS a miracle sent from GOD.
+After the cornfield incident, the Lord became concerned because so much was yet to be done; he recognized how powerful the religious leaders were and, for a time, considered whether he should leave a smaller footprint on the land.
+Yet, even though concerned, the Lord’s heart was so perfect, his love so strong, he could not bring himself to stop the healing and miracles even though he realized they were bringing him too much attention, too soon.
+He could not; after all, Jesus WAS a miracle sent from GOD.

 The following Sabbath, the Nazarene, with several of his disciples, went into the Synagogue at Capernaum, where he intended to worship and preach.
-And, as was common, there were a number of Pharisees (members of the local Sanhedrin) and some Scribes in attendance.
+And, as was common, some Pharisees (members of the local Sanhedrin) and some Scribes were in attendance.

 Chagrined, the Scribes and Pharisees did not answer him a word; they merely looked away from the Nazarene, avoiding eye contact.